Learning to Translate Noise for Robust Image Denoising: Conclusion

 \section{Conclusion}

 We presented a novel noise translation framework for robust image denoising.
-Our framework allows us to effectively remove various unseen real noise, even with limited amount of training data.
-By employing the noise translation network, we transform arbitrary out-of-distribution (OOD) noise into Gaussian noise for which our image denoising network has learned during training.
+Our framework allows us to effectively remove various unseen real noise, even with a limited amount of training data.
+By employing the noise translation network, arbitrary out-of-distribution (OOD) noise is translated into Gaussian noise for which an image denoising network has learned during training.
 The noise translation network is designed with well-motivated loss functions and architecture, enabling effective noise translation while preserving image contents.
 Our experiments demonstrate that the proposed approach significantly outperforms state-of-the-art denoising models in diverse OOD real-noise benchmarks.
-Finally, we highlight that the generalization issue remains a critical challenge in image denoising, and our approach offers a promising solution.
+Finally, we highlight that the generalization issue in real-world scenarios remains a critical challenge in image denoising, and our approach offers a promising solution.

+\paragraph{Acknowledgements} This work was supported by the National Research Foundation of Korea (NRF) [RS-2022-NR070855, Trustworthy Artificial Intelligence] and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) [RS2022-II220959 (No.2022-0-00959), (Part 2) Few-Shot Learning of Causal Inference in Vision and Language for Decision Making; RS-2025-25442338, AI star Fellowship Support Program (Seoul National Univ.); No.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)], funded by the Korea government (MSIT).

 {

 }